Online Health Information Management Courses

 HIM 250 Clinical Classification Systems I

 This course is part I of a two-part course that introduces students to applications for clinical classification and coding.
 Students will learn about the development of classification systems, use of the health record for coding and the relationship between coding and reimbursement.
-In particular, the students will learn the guidelines for CPT and ICD-9-CM legacy system, and organizational structure for provider billing.
+In particular, the students will learn the guidelines for diagnosis coding and organizational structure for provider billing.

 HIM 252 Legal Aspects of Health Information Management*